tholman/the-indie-web/content/posts/2020-01-17-portfolio-day.md

 ---
 date: "2020-01-17T12:00:00Z"
-title: "#PortfolioDay has come and gone on twitter, here are a few favorites to brighten up your twitter feed."
+title: "PortfolioDay has come and gone on twitter, here are a few favorites to brighten up your feed today."
 category: person
 more: More, I need more!
 tags: [twitter]